RealDreammaker/Weather-and-Vacation-Challenge/README.md

 Finally, the hotels are plotted on top of the humidity heatmap with each pin containing the **Hotel Name**, **City**, and **Country**:
 <img src="VacationPy\output_data\211220_1430_ScreenshotHeatmapLocation_.png" >

+For details of vacation coding, refer to [python script](VacationPy/VacationPy.ipynb)
+* **Note:** if you having trouble viewing the maps when running the notebook, try running `jupyter nbextension enable --py gmaps` in your environment and retry.